Five Cooperative Learning Activities to do on the First Day of School

 Pair students up to interview each other, then share what they learned.
 For younger students, provide visual prompts.
 For older ones, brainstorm questions as a class.

-💡 Tip: Don’t try to share all interviews at once.
-Spread them out over the week as a “Get to Know You” moment each morning.
+Don’t try to share all interviews at once.
+Spread them out over the week as a brief “Get to Know You” moment each morning.

 Find Someone Who

-This is similar to an interview, in that students are asking questions, but in this version, students ask only one question to one student.
+This is similar to an interview: students ask questions, but in this version, each student asks only one question to another student.
 Again, determine the questions based on the student’s age level.
 Instead of questions, you can also put attributes, which is how the game is originally supposed to be played.
-Either way, the idea is that students are talking to multiple students in the class.
+Either way, the idea is that students are talking to multiple classmates.

-For my second graders, I create a grid, usually 4 x 3 or so, and write down 12 questions or attributes, one in each box.
-Students find another student, ask one question, then have the student sign his or her name in that box.
+For my second graders, I create a grid, usually 4 x 3, and write down 12 questions or attributes, one in each box.
+Students find another student, ask one question, and then have the student sign their name in that box.

 Perfect for: Grades 2–5